microsoft/vscode-gradle/ARCHITECTURE.md

 Once the client has discovered the root projects for all workspaces, it requests project data for each root project via separate gRPC method calls using `getBuild`.
 Gradle progress and output (`STDERR` & `STDOUT`) are streamed to the client.
 Once the tasks have been discovered and returned to the client, it builds a single-dimensional list of vscode tasks from the Gradle project tasks.
 These vscode tasks have definitions that contain all the relevant task & project information.

-The extension models the project hierarchical structure using the vscode treeView.
-The treeview data provider consumes the vscode tasks, and builds a tree of projects & tasks using the information provided in the task definitions.
+The extension models the project hierarchical structure using the vscode tree view.
+The tree view data provider consumes the vscode tasks, and builds a tree of projects & tasks using the information provided in the task definitions.

 ## Running Tasks

-Gradle tasks can be run through either the [treeView](https://code.visualstudio.com/api/extension-guides/tree-view) or the Command Palette.
+Gradle tasks can be run through either the [Tree View](https://code.visualstudio.com/api/extension-guides/tree-view) or the Command Palette.

 Tasks are run via the `runBuild` gRPC method.
 Similar to getting project data, Gradle progress and output (`STDERR` & `STDOUT`) is streamed to the client.
 Tasks are run in a custom vscode terminal.
 The `runBuild` gRPC method accepts a list of arguments which are passed to the `BuildLauncher`.